When it comes to breaking stereotypes about boys and ballet, sometimes it’s best to get it straight from the source: boys that love to dance.

 When his mom told him about auditions for Canada’s National Ballet School, he tried out and was accepted.
 He hasn’t looked back.

 “I like being on stage and acting, and I like beating my own personal records when I dance.
 And I like the music.”

 Wagner grew up in Eatonia, Sask., before making the move to Toronto for ballet.
 He was your typical hockey-playing prairie kid, but he also loved music, being on stage, and competition.
-His mom operates a dance studio, so he’s been around the sport since he was 3-years-old.
+His mom operates a dance studio, so he’s been around the sport since he was three years old.

 “I really loved playing hockey, but I love ballet, too,” he says.